nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Annotation Java Service {{since '10.1'}}

-A new annotation service has been added, that stores annotations in the repository.
+A new annotation service has been added, it stores annotations in the repository.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24096](https://jira.nuxeo.com/browse/NXP-24396).

 #### Annotation REST API Adapter {{since '10.1'}}

-The web adapter “annotation” has been added on the document resource so as to retrieve and set annotations on documents using the REST API.
+The web adapter "annotation" has been added on the document resource so as to retrieve and set annotations on documents using the REST API.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24364](https://jira.nuxeo.com/browse/NXP-24364).